dhaine/cohortBias/README.md

 For more prevalent diseases we observed large risk ratio biases towards the null value, even with near perfect diagnosis.

-* Running
+## Running

-- =bias_analysis.R= is the source file for running the simulations.
+- `bias_analysis.R` is the source file for running the simulations.
-- Simulated data for the paper are available under =data= directory.
+- Simulated data for the paper are available under `data` directory.
-- =Haine-bias-frontiers.Rnw= is the source file for the /Frontiers in Veterinary Sciences/ paper.
-It uses the already simulated data found under =data= directory and produces the graphics found under =src/graphics=.
+- `Haine-bias-frontiers.Rnw` is the source file for the *Frontiers in Veterinary Sciences* paper.
+It uses the already simulated data found under `data` directory and produces the graphics found under src/graphics`.